Advayp/Advayp/README.md

 ## Hi there 👋

 I'm Advay, a freshman at the University of Washington studying Computer Science.
-I'm interested in full stack development, machine learning, and games.
+I'm interested in backend development, VR/AR, and systems programming.

-- 🌱 I’m currently learning more about machine learning and web development.
+- 🌱 I’m currently learning more about AR and backend development.

 <p align="center">
   </br>